Free resources

 Intermediate

-Schedule Loss of Use (SLU) Awards
+Schedule Loss of Use (SLU) awards

 How SLU awards work under WCL §15(3), which body parts qualify, how the percentage of loss is determined, and how to calculate your potential award.
 Includes the 2024 Permanency Guidelines update.